-Every child is different, so you should ask your pediatric nurse or ET Nurse about your child's unique needs.
+Every child is different, so you should ask your pediatric nurse, stoma care specialist, or other healthcare provider about your child's unique needs.
 Pouch wear-time often depends upon the child's size, activity level, and thickness of stool.
-Establishing a predictable routine for pouch changes will help ease the transition to the home care setting.
+Establishing a predictable routine for pouch changes will help ease the transition to home care.
 An infant may need a pouch change every day.
 An older child may only need a pouch change every 3 to 4 days.

-Please note, large liquid output may affect how well the skin barrier/wafer "sticks" to the skin.
+Large liquid output may affect how well the skin barrier/wafer "sticks" to the skin.
 Parents often learn when there are periods of slow stoma activity, such as before feedings or meals, and plan routine pouch changes during those times.